Overview

 LCC’s Nursing program is challenging and it’s workload is equivalent to that of a full-time job.
 Because of this, it is not recommended that students work more than 20 hours a week, if at all.
 If you must work, you will need a strong support system.

-Admission Requirements (FAQ)
+Admission Requirements (FAQs)

 1. What prerequisites must be completed before I can apply?